ama-manu/footballleaguessite/README.md

-website to display football(soccer) leagues
+Website to display football(soccer) leagues.
+Currently only showing latest matchday of the 1.
+Bundesliga (german).